 3. Role and Responsibilities of a Scrum Master

 The Scrum Master has to bear many responsibilities when it comes to a specific domain of work-Scrum.
 Scrum Master plays the role of a facilitator or agile coach who empowers the team and plans for scrum implementation in the organization.
-Since there are product owners, and developers involved in this entire process so this makes the scrum project management more attentive and detailed.
+Since there are product owners, and developers involved in this entire scrum process, this makes the scrum project management more attentive and detailed.
 Let’s dive deep into the roles and responsibilities of a Scrum Master.

-- Should offer hassle-free events.
+- Scrum master should offer hassle-free events.

 - Adopt the Iterative scrum method and follow the blueprint of implementation based on the same scrum rules.

 - The Scrum Master has to align the entire development team on the same page.
 The scrum team adopts and adheres to the scrum framework that maximizes the value generated from the implementation.